quru/qis/doc/api_help.md

 <a name="api_tasks"></a>
 ## system tasks
-Initiates or polls the status of an ongoing system task.
+Initiates or polls the status of a background system task.

 ### URL
 * `/api/v1/admin/tasks/[function name]/` for `POST`